WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_50.md

 Who among you fears the LORD and obeys the voice of his servant?
 Let him who walks in darkness and has no light trust in the name of the LORD and rely on his God.

 ###### 11
 Behold, all you who kindle a fire, who equip yourselves with burning torches!
 Walk by the light of your fire, and by the torches that you have kindled!
-This you have from my hand: you shall lie down in torment. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+This you have from my hand: you shall lie down in torment.

 ***